Drug Aware website disclaimer

 Alcohol and Drug Support Service Confidentiality Statement

-The Alcohol and Drug Support Line, the Parent and Family Drug Support Line and the Working Away Alcohol and Drug Support Line will endeavour to maintain your confidentiality at all times.
+The Alcohol and Drug Support Line and the Parent and Family Drug Support Line will endeavour to maintain your confidentiality at all times.
 However, if we are concerned about your safety or the safety of another person, or you make threats to harm yourself or someone else, our duty of care will be to consider your safety, and that of the community above your confidentiality.
 If you have any questions about this please talk to one of our counsellors.

 Live Chat Disclaimer